Records

 🪄Tip

 The records table is a view of all created records by record type.
-You can navigate to the records table from the storyboard or from your team folder in the main navigation by clicking records.
+You can navigate to the records table from the storyboard or in the main top navigation by clicking records.

-The columns on the record table will match the record type settings.
+The fields on the record table will match the record type settings, and can be rearranged to best fit your needs.

 Filter the records table